Actinomycosis of various localizations. Actinomycosis - symptoms, routes of transmission and treatment Actinomycosis treatment drugs

 Cultural diagnostics

-Serological diagnostics.
+Serological diagnosis.

 Treatment

-The current recommendations for antibiotic therapy for actinomycosis are as follows: therapy of choice for cervicofacial actinomycosis: amoxicillin plus clavulanic acid, or possibly ampicillin plus sulbactam.
-The initial dose is 2 g 3 times a day of amoxicillin plus 0.2 g 3 times a day of clavulanic acid per day for 1 week, and 1 g 3 times a day of amoxicillin plus 0.1 g of clavulanic acid 3 times a day per day for another week.
-In rare cases chronic infections the cervico-facial area may require up to 4 weeks of treatment.
-The specified treatment regimen can be used for thoracic actinomycosis, but in these cases it is recommended to give a high dose for a longer period - within 3-4 weeks.
-In long-term chronic cases of pulmonary actinomycosis, in order to increase tissue concentration, an increased dose of ampicillin may be necessary.
-Depending on the accompanying flora, aminoglycosides may also be needed, especially when there is a persistent presence Enterobacteriaceae type Klebsiellaspp. or Enterobacter spp.
+Current recommendations for antibiotic therapy for actinomycosis are as follows: The therapy of choice for cervicofacial actinomycosis is amoxicillin plus clavulanic acid or possibly ampicillin plus sulbactam.
+The starting dose is 2 g amoxicillin three times daily plus 0.2 g clavulanic acid three times daily for 1 week, and 1 g amoxicillin three times daily plus 0.1 g clavulanic acid three times daily for another week.
+In rare cases chronic infections The cervicofacial area may require up to 4 weeks of treatment.
+The indicated treatment regimen can also be used for thoracic actinomycosis, but in these cases it is recommended to give a high dose for a longer period - for 3-4 weeks.
+In long-term chronic cases of pulmonary actinomycosis, an increased dose of ampicillin may be necessary to increase tissue concentration.
+Depending on the associated flora, aminoglycosides may also be necessary, especially when there is persistent presence Enterobacteriaceae type Klebsiella spp. or Enterobacter spp.
 The latter are generally usually present in abdominal actinomycosis.
-The therapy of choice for treating these infections is the combination of amoxicillin and clavulanic acid with metronidazole (or clindamycin) for severe anaerobes plus tobramycin or gentamicin.
-Imipenem may be a suitable alternative, but it is rarely used to treat actinomycotic infections (Edelmann et al. 1987, Yew et al. 1999).
+The therapy of choice for treating these infections is a combination of amoxicillin and clavulanic acid with metronidazole (or clindamycin) for strict anaerobes, plus tobramycin or gentamicin.
+Imipenem may be a suitable alternative, but it is still rarely used for the treatment of actinomycotic infections (Edelmann et al. 1987, Yew et al. 1999).

-It is important to note that neither metronidazole nor clindamycin can be used to treat actinomycotic infection alone without added antimicrobial agents, especially aminopenicillins, because clindamycin is almost ineffective against A. actinomycetemcomitans (Niederau et al. 1982, Schaal 1983, Schaal et al. 1984) and metronidazole is inactive against pathogenic actinomycetes (Schaal and Pape 1980, Niederau et al. 1982).
-For the treatment of patients who are allergic to penicillins, tetracyclines or cephalosporins can be used instead of aminopenicillins, however, the clinical efficacy of these drugs is much less than that of aminopenicillins or a combination of aminopenicillins with beta-lactamase inhibitors.
+It is important to note that neither metronidazole nor clindamycin can be used to treat actinomycotic infections alone without added antimicrobial agents, especially aminopenicillins, because clindamycin is almost ineffective against A. actinomycetemcomitans(Niederau et al. 1982, Schaal 1983, Schaal et al. 1984), and metronidazole is inactive against pathogenic actinomycetes (Schaal and Pape 1980, Niederau et al. 1982).
+To treat patients allergic to penicillins, tetracyclines or cephalosporins can be used instead of aminopenicillins, but the clinical effectiveness of these drugs is much less than that of aminopenicillins or the combination of aminopenicillins with beta-lactamase inhibitors.

 Forecast